 - 1. Note your date of funding and your payroll cycles.
 Your covered period begins at loan origination.
-Initially it is 8 weeks, but after June 5 can be extended up to 24 weeks or until December 31, 2020, whichever is earlier. - 2.
-Keep track of your headcount.
+Initially it is 8 weeks, but after June 5 can be extended up to 24 weeks or until December 31, 2020, whichever is earlier.
+However, you can file for forgiveness even before the 24 weeks is up. - Keep track of your headcount.
 Forgiveness may be impacted by changes in your headcount, as the goal is to keep employees hired.
 Make sure you are aware of changes in headcount. - 3.
 Record EIDL information.
 Make note of your Economic Injury Disaster Loan (EIDL) advance amount and application number, if applicable. - 4.
 Track total eligible costs.
 This includes costs incurred and paid during the 24-week period following your loan funding.
 It is important to account for every dollar spent and how it was used during the 24-week period.
 Remember eligible costs include; - a.
 Payroll costs Payroll costs consist of compensation to employees including salary, wages, commissions or similar compensation; cash tips or the equivalent; payment for leave; allowance for separation or dismissal; payment for employee benefits including group health care insurance including premiums; retirement contributions and payment of state and local taxes assessed on the compensation of employees.
+For employees making over \$100,000, or for owners that own more than 5%, there are additional limits.
 Do not include payments to individual contractors. - b.
 Mortgage interest on real or personal property (for mortgages in effect prior to 2/15/2020).
 Principal payments or prepayments do not count. - c.
 Rent under a leasing agreement (for agreements in effect prior to 2/15/2020). - d.
 Utilities Includes payment for expenses such as electricity, gas, water, transportation, telephone or internet access.
 Service must have been established prior to 2/15/2020.